App based companies

 There is nothing in the legislation that restricts, in any way, the trading area of any private hire operator.

-Whilst it may be interpreted that companies that undertake app-based bookings are taking advantage of this, they continue to conduct their business lawfully as long as they hold a private hire operator (PHO) licence and any work they sub-contract is lawfully allocated.
+Whilst it may be interpreted that companies that undertake app-based bookings are taking advantage of this, they continue to conduct their business lawfully as long as they hold a private hire operator licence (PHOL) licence and any work they sub-contract is lawfully allocated.

-UBER and similar app-based companies do not currently hold a private hire operator’s licence with Hinckley & Bosworth Borough Council.
+Uber and similar app-based companies do not currently hold a private hire operator licence with Hinckley & Bosworth Borough Council.

-If you intend to undertake any form of pre-booked private hire work you must also hold a Private Hire Operators Licence (PHOL) with Hinckley & Bosworth Borough Council to enable you to take the booking.
+If you intend to undertake any form of pre-booked private hire work you must also hold a private hire operator licence (PHOL) with Hinckley & Bosworth Borough Council to enable you to take the booking.

 Hackney carriage vehicle bookings